MilesCranmer/rip2/README.md

-  -d, --decompose              Permanently deletes the graveyard -s, --seance                 Prints files that were deleted in the current directory -u, --unbury                 Restore the specified files or the last file if none are specified -i, --inspect                Print some info about TARGET before burying -f, --force                  Non-interactive mode -h, --help                   Print help
+  -d, --decompose              Permanently deletes the graveyard -s, --seance                 Prints files that were deleted in the current directory -u, --unbury                 Restore the specified files or the last file if none are specified -i, --inspect                Print some info about FILES before burying -f, --force                  Non-interactive mode -h, --help                   Print help
   -V, --version                Print version